bhavink/databricks/gcpdb4u/templates/terraform-scripts/sa-impersonation.md

 Follow these steps to set up privileged-sa in the Databricks account console:

 - [Login](https://docs.gcp.databricks.com/administration-guide/users-groups/users.html***REMOVED***manage-users-in-your-account) into the account console.
-- [Add](https://docs.gcp.databricks.com/administration-guide/users-groups/users.html***REMOVED***add-users-to-your-account-using-the-account-console) automation-sa as an accounts user.
+- [Add](https://docs.gcp.databricks.com/administration-guide/users-groups/users.html***REMOVED***add-users-to-your-account-using-the-account-console) privileged-sa as an accounts user.
-- [Assign](https://docs.gcp.databricks.com/administration-guide/users-groups/users.html***REMOVED***assign-account-admin-roles-to-a-user) accounts admin role to automation-sa.
+- [Assign](https://docs.gcp.databricks.com/administration-guide/users-groups/users.html***REMOVED***assign-account-admin-roles-to-a-user) accounts admin role to privileged-sa.
 - Please note that you should add only **privileged-sa** as a **user** in the Databricks account console.

 **You are now ready to run Terraform scripts.**